wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_CERT_EXT

-Cert exit, key and cert generation feature.
+Certificate extension, key and cert generation feature.

 #### WOLFSSL_CERT_REQ

-Cert requirement, key, and cert generation feature.
+Certificate request, key, and cert generation feature.

 #### WOLFSSL_SSLKEYLOGFILE

-Warn if secrets logging is enabled.
-The SHOW_SECRETS and WOLFSSL_SSLKEYLOGFILE options should only be used for debugging and never in a production environment.
+This enables the key logging used by Wireshark.
+It does produce a compiler warning since the master secret and client random are written to a file.
+This is useful for testing and not recommended for production.

 #### WOLFSSL_SSLKEYLOGFILE_OUTPUT

-It can be used as an Optional Pre-Master-Secret logging for Wireshark.

-#### WOLFSSL_HAVE_CERT_SERVICE

-Used by autoconf to see if cert service is available.
+This macro defines the filename for the key logging.
+It is used with WOLFSSL_SSLKEYLOGFILE.

 #### WOLFSSL_HAVE_WOLFSCEP